-For data pulled from an API or submitted directly to Stitch’s Import API, we’ll use SSL-based encryption.
+For data pulled from an HTTP API or submitted directly to Stitch’s Import API, we’ll use SSL/TLS-based encryption.

-For data replicated from a database, we can use the encryption functionality built into the database.
+For data replicated from a database, we can use the encryption functionality built into the database, or an SSH tunnel.

 Yes.
 SSL connections are currently supported for: